Russia's Rosatom delivers nuclear fuel to Kudankulam plant | Headlines

 Russia's Rosatom delivers nuclear fuel to Kudankulam plant

-Russias state-run nuclear corporation on Thursday said it has delivered the first consignment of nuclear fuel for initial loading of the third reactor at the Kudankulam nuclear power plant in Tamil Nadu.The delivery of the nuclear fuel coincided with Russian President Vladimir Putins arrival in New Delhi on a two-day visit.A cargo flight operated by the Nuclear Fuel Division of Rosatom delivered fuel assemblies manufactured by the Novosibirsk Chemical Concentrates Plant, the corporation said in a statement.
+Russias state-run nuclear corporation has said it has delivered the first consignment of nuclear fuel for initial loading of the third reactor at the Kudankulam nuclear power plant in Tamil Nadu.The delivery of the nuclear fuel coincided with Russian President Vladimir Putins arrival in New Delhi on a two-day visit.A cargo flight operated by the Nuclear Fuel Division of Rosatom delivered fuel assemblies manufactured by the Novosibirsk Chemical Concentrates Plant, the corporation said in a statement on Thursday.

 - Country: